1exedra/Market-Segmentation/README.md

 Insight: This cluster represents high-value customers who purchase frequently and spend a lot.
 They are the most engaged and valuable segment and should be targeted with premium offers and personalized services.

+Cluster 3 (Yellow):

+Characteristics:

+High total spend

+High average purchase value

+Low to moderate purchase frequency

+Insight: These customers spend a lot on fewer purchases.
+They might be buying high-value items infrequently.
+They are an important segment for high-ticket items and might respond well to exclusive offers and high-end products.